- Optimizely X Web Experimentation

 Events are the "verbs" of Optimizely campaigns and experiments.
 They're how you track actions that a visitor takes, such as clicks, pageviews, form submissions, and purchases.

 Events always live on pages, which are URL templates in Optimizely that you use to identify parts of your site where you'll experiment.
 For example, you might set up a click event that tracks clicks to a Contact Sales button on your homepage.
-Or, you might set up a custom event to track revenue through your checkout flow.
+Or, you might set up a custom event to track revenue through your checkout flow (note that if you're using Optimizely X to test on a checkout page, you might need to configure your site for PCI compliance).

 Events are reusable, so you can quickly add them to any campaign or experiment that you build.